About Us

 Discover the Wisconsin Experience at wisc.edu.

-As one of the nation’s distinguished five-star VA medical centers, the William S. Middleton Memorial Veterans Hospital is 87-bed acute care facility provides tertiary care to 95,000 veterans across 19 counties in Wisconsin & Illinois and includes one of the few heart, lung, kidney, and liver transplant and LVAD programs within the VA.
-In 2022, it received the highest national award for patient experience among all VA medical centers in the United States, as well as a 5-star rating for patient experience from the Centers for Medicare & Medicaid Services.
+Madison VA Hospital and Clinics are among the leading health care systems serving Veterans in the VA Great Lakes Network (VISN 12), which includes facilities in Wisconsin, Illinois, northwestern Indiana and the Upper Peninsula of Michigan.
+The VA Hospital is one of the few heart, lung, kidney, and liver transplant and LVAD programs within the VA, as well as a VA Geriatric Research Education and Clinical Center (GRECC).
+In 2022, it received the highest national award for patient experience among all VA medical centers in the United States, as well as a five-star rating for patient experience from the Centers for Medicare & Medicaid Services.

 The Madison VA is physically contiguous with University Hospital and houses an 11-bed emergency department that provides care to 13,500 adult patients annually and is accredited as a Level 2 Geriatric Emergency Department by the American College of Emergency Physicians.
 Our faculty physicians provide 12 hours of attending physician coverage daily, and we partner with emergency medicine pharmacists, Women’s Health, Mental Health, critical care and palliative care services to provide comprehensive emergency care for veterans.